ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-quest/README.md

   - Automated backups
   - Database snapshots are full copies of your db. only for restore use
   - Automatic failover with standby DB instances
-- DB paramater groups acts as a container for the configuration of a dB
+- DB parameter groups acts as a container for the configuration of a dB

 #### First NoSQL Database